Council environmental management

 Over the delivery of the Greenhouse Action in Newcastle (GAIN) 2001-08 Plan, Council reduced its carbon emissions by 13.6% below 1995 year levels, despite the addition of new facilities (such as the Wallsend District Library) and operations (such as the heating of Lambton Pool) during this time.

 Council has established a series of aspirational goals to achieve further progress towards financial and environmental sustainability; including using energy, water and liquid fuels more efficiently; minimising waste and maximising resource recovery; and obtaining our electricity from low carbon sources.

 A majority of this work will be achieved through the delivery of the Newcastle Smart Buildings Smart Workforce project.

-Some of the projects we are currently working on are:
+Other projects that we are currently working on include:

-Solar PV Installation of a large scale solar photovoltaic system at the Council Works Depot and a small scale system at Summerhill Waste Management Centre.
+Solar PV: Installation of a large-scale solar photovoltaic system at the City Works Depot and a small-scale system at Summerhill Waste Management Centre.

-Waste The roll out of recycling bins across Council's operations in line with the ClimateCam for Council program below.
+Waste: The roll out of recycling bins across Council's operations in line with the ClimateCam for Council program.